 Alcohol is a great storage fuel because it is not explosive like many of the other fuels.
 Recommended precautions for storage are simple.
-Do not store near sparks, open flame, strong oxidizing agents and keep the container tightly closed.
+Do not store near sparks, open flame, strong oxidizing agents, and keep the container tightly closed.
 Alcohol should be stored in the original container.

 Alcohol has an indefinite shelf life.
-We store a reasonable amount of Everclear, SafeHeat and denatured alcohol in our basement storage room with our food storage.
+We store a reasonable amount of Everclear, SafeHeat, and denatured alcohol in our basement storage room with our food storage.
 That way it is handy and ready to use when we need it.
 Alcohol is the only fuel I would be comfortable storing in my basement next to food.
 The fact that it never goes bad is a serious advantage when used as a prepper fuel.
 Always limit the amount of any fuel, including alcohol, that you store indoors or in your garage.

 According to the Safety Data Sheet on denatured alcohol, you may be able to safely store alcohol in your garage, unless you live in a climate with extreme temperature changes.
 Requirements for storing alcohol are significantly more flexible than other fuels.

-Alcohol is a great option for cooking and heating indoors because it produces very little, if any, carbon monoxide when burned.
-Check out our post Best Alcohol Cooking Fuels for Campers and Preppers to learn more about alcohol as a fuel source.
+Alcohol is a great option for cooking and heating indoors because it produces very little if any, carbon monoxide when burned.
+Check out our post, Best Alcohol Cooking Fuels for Campers and Preppers to learn more about alcohol as a fuel source.

 Best Storage Locations for Fuels

 The ideal storage location for any fuel is in a detached, insulated shed that is protected from sunlight, and temperature extremes on either end.
 Temperature stability is ideal.
-Never store fuel in any building that you can’t afford to have burn down.
+Never store fuel in any building that you can’t afford to have burned down.

-Fuel is critical for survival, yet most of us have to do the best we can, because we do not have the ideal environment for storing fuel.
+Fuel is critical for survival, yet most of us have to do the best we can because we do not have the ideal environment for storing fuel.
 Safety must be a top priority when storing fuel.
 It is possible that storing fuel incorrectly may negate your homeowner’s policy if you ever have a fire.
 Check with your insurance agent to ensure you are complying with the requirements on your specific policy.

 A flammable storage cabinet is a fantastic way to store fuel and keep it contained in the event of a fire.
 The storage cabinets are ventilated and have self-closing hinges.
 These metal cabinets are quite pricey, but it makes safely storing fuels in a garage a possibility.
-It is important to ground storage cabinets to prevent static build up.
+It is important to ground storage cabinets to prevent static build-up.

 Legal Restrictions and Common-Sense Practices